Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Theory

 \begin{proof}[Proof sketch] We apply the proof strategy of \citet{blumsmith2025machine}.
 The choice probability $\choiceprob_j$ is continuous and $\permgroupsub$-invariant.
-By Theorem~\ref{thm:separation}, the functions encoding $\invarutil_j$---sorted triples and sorted off-diagonal entries---separate points in the quotient space $(\utilcovspace \setminus \exceptsetutil_j) / \permgroupsub$.
-Since $\permgroupsub$ is finite (hence compact), standard results imply that the quotient is Hausdorff \citep{bredon1972introduction}.
-By the Stone--Weierstrass theorem, the algebra generated by these functions is dense in continuous functions on compact subsets of the quotient.
-Pulling back to $\utilcovspace$ and applying the universal approximation theorem for MLPs \citep{cybenko1989approximation, hornik1989multilayer} yields the result.
-See Appendix \ref{sec:utility-covariance} for details. \end{proof}
+Define functions encoding the value of $\Cstar$ and the components of $\invarutil_j$.
+By Theorem~\ref{thm:separation}, these functions separate points in the quotient space $(\utilcovspaceex \setminus \exceptsetutilex_j)/\permgroupsub$.
+In this quotient space, two normalized choice environments are treated as the same point if they differ only by an element of $\permgroupsub$, that is, by a relabeling of the alternatives other than $j$.
+Since ($\utilcovspaceex \setminus \exceptsetutilex_j$) is a subspace of a finite-dimensional Euclidean space, it is Hausdorff.
+Moreover, since $\permgroupsub$ is finite and acts by coordinate permutations, standard results imply that the quotient space is also Hausdorff \citep{bredon1972introduction}.
+Hence, by the Stone--Weierstrass theorem, the algebra generated by functions encoding $\Cstar$ and $\invarutil_j$ is dense in the continuous functions on compact subsets of this quotient space.\footnote{The usual Stone--Weierstrass theorem applies to compact Hausdorff spaces.
+This condition is not automatic after passing to a quotient: when multiple original points are combined into a single quotient-point, it can become impossible to separate distinct quotient-points by disjoint open neighborhoods.} Pulling back to ($\utilcovspaceex \setminus \exceptsetutilex_j$) and applying the universal approximation theorem for MLPs \citep{cybenko1989approximation, hornik1989multilayer} yields the result.\footnote{Here ``pulling back'' means composing a quotient-space function with the natural projection from the original space to the quotient.
+If $q$ maps each $(\Cstar, \utilstar,\covstar)$ to its equivalence class under rival relabeling, then an approximation $\widetilde F$ on the quotient gives the corresponding approximation $\widetilde F\circ q$ on $\utilcovspace\setminus\exceptsetutil_j$.} See Appendix \ref{sec:utility-covariance} for details. \end{proof}

+Theorem~\ref{thm:universal} shows that no information beyond the invariant summaries $\invarutil_j$ and $\Cstar$ are needed to approximate $\choiceprob_j$ on compact subsets of $\utilcovspaceex \setminus \exceptsetutilex_j$.
+The remaining question is whether the particular architecture in Section~\ref{sec:architecture} is rich enough to approximate the required functions of this summary.
+The following corollary answers this question: